pupil-labs/pupil-docs/src/cloud/README.md

 Note: 200Hz gaze data is only available when you upload your recordings to Pupil Cloud.
 If you download recordings from Pupil Cloud it will be automatically included.

 ### Wearers
 We use the term wearer to signify the person wearing Pupil Invisible Glasses.
-In your research you might refer to a wearer as a: subject, participant, or respondent.
+In your research, you might refer to a wearer as a: subject, participant, or respondent.
 A Pupil Invisible recording will always have one wearer associated with the recording.

 You can create wearers directly in Pupil Cloud to prepare for your study.
 When Pupil Invisible Companion Devices are connected to the internet and sync with Cloud the wearers will be updated on your Companion Device.